 What I'd never expected, however, was to have to be of service to military members and their families who were being impacted by our country's current involvement in multiple wars.
 But right from the beginning, that proved to be my reality.

 I arrived in this part of northern Italy to the sound of fighter jets screaming into the air--their bellies loaded with bombs to drop over Kosovo.
 I left to the sound of regular jets landing and taking off--their bellies loaded with warriors either bound for, or returning from, Iraq (and in route to the United States).

 I was old enough to have watched, as a schoolgirl, war correspondents report on the war in Vietnam.
 I later knew young men who suffered mentally as a result of having been in that war.
 We didn't know what to call the cause of their problems at the time, but we certainly did now.
 It was Post-Traumatic Stress Disorder or PTSD.
 We also had some methods which could help sufferers--whether the PTSD stemmed from war or other causes such as sexual assault--to help these folks better manage or cope with the debilitating symptoms.

-Because of her experience working with the military, Dr. Diane England is well aware of the reluctance of men and women in uniform to seek help for mental health issues.
-“At least once each year, I would interview the base commander and others who words and stories I hoped might convince these young adults that help-seeking behavior was a sign of strength, not weakness.
-While sucking it up, a tactic often called upon in the military, can sometimes get you through difficult times, this approach typically doesn’t work with most mental health issues anyway--but can be disastrous with PTSD.”
+From my experience working with the military, I was also well aware of the reluctance of our men and women in uniform to seek help for mental health issues.
+During my five years abroad, I'd at least annually interview the base's commanding general and other officers who had stories to share which might convince these young adults that help-seeking behavior was a sign of strength, not weakness.
+Furthermore, sometimes just "sucking it up" didn’t work--such as with mental health issues like PTSD.